Judge Billy Crawford gives Canadian duo Luka & Jenalyn a standing ovation and asks: “Why are you joining World of Dance Philippines?”

 “Both of you have served as an inspiration to so many people watching,” spoke Valenciano.
 “They all want to beat you.
 They all put you as the standard that they should come up to in order to make it this far.”

-Luka & Jenalyn placed second receiving an average score of 96.38 points with the combined audience vote.
-Hip hop group FCPC Baliktanaw became grand champions after earning a nearly perfect score of 99.05 points from the judges and online voters.
-Although Luka & Jenalyn didn’t win the the title, they won the hearts of Filipinos everywhere.
+Luka & Jenalyn earned the 1st runner up position, receiving an average score of 96.38 points with the combined audience vote.
+Although Luka & Jenalyn didn’t win the title, they won the hearts of Filipinos everywhere.

 “Competing in World of Dance Philippines has meant so much to both of us,” Jenalyn tells Breakaway Daily.
 “The countless hours, the sleepless nights, and the hard work put in every day spend working on our craft.
 It has all been worth it.”